UAV-Assisted Wireless Communications: An Experimental Analysis of A2G and G2A Channels: Field Trial

 \subsubsection{Scenario A}

-In this experiment the UAV was positioned 200 m away from the UE (horizontal distance), flying at 50 m Altitude above Ground Level (AGL).
-The Euclidean distance between UE and UAV was 206 m.
-The UAV was rotated in incremental steps of 45º until it made a full turn.
-This experiment was performed to measure the Effective Radiation Pattern (ERP) of the antennas, since the UAV's body changes this pattern by obstructing and reflecting the signal, depending on the relative heading between the UAV and the UE.
-The RSSI is measured (in dBm) from the packets received by the antennas and depicted in the same figure with the Friis model for a better understanding and comparison.
-Also, downlink throughput is measured at the UE (in Mbit/s) in various headings of UAVs.
+In this experiment, the UAV was positioned 200~m away from the UE (horizontal distance), hovering at an altitude of 50~m Above Ground Level~(AGL).
+The Euclidean distance between the UE and UAV was 206~m.
+The UAV was rotated in incremental steps of 45º up to 360º (a full rotation).
+At each step, the RSSI was measured at the UAV, and the downlink TCP throughput measured at the UE was recorded.
+This experiment allowed the evaluation of the antennas' ERP and its impact on the measured throughput, since the UAV's body changes this pattern by obstructing and reflecting the signal, depending on the relative heading between the UAV and the UE.\looseness=-1